What Is An Apple Cider Vinegar Detox & Does It Really Work?

 It may curb appetite.

-The acidic properties of apple cider vinegar—specifically acetic acid—may lead to feelings of fullness, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics Amy Kimberlain, RDN, says.
-It does this by reducing the absorption of starches and delaying gastric emptying (aka slowing down digestion).
+The acidic properties of apple cider vinegar—specifically acetic acid—may lead to feelings of fullness2, registered dietitian and spokesperson for the Academy of Nutrition and Dietetics Amy Kimberlain, RDN, says.
+It does this by reducing the absorption of starches and delaying gastric emptying3 (aka slowing down digestion).

 This is why proponents of ACV commonly suggest drinking it before or with a meal rather than after.

 Since apple cider vinegar is fermented, it contains gut-friendly bacteria.
 Eating fermented foods has been shown to enhance digestion and support a healthy and balanced microbiome.
 However, functional medicine doctor Amy Shah, M.D., tells mbg, "ACV can cause problems for digestion if you overuse it."